tanaylab/daf/README.rst

 When it comes to storage, ``daf`` makes it as easy as possible to write adapters to allow storing the data in your favorite format; in particular, ``daf`` supports ``AnnData`` (or a set of ``AnnData``) as a storage format, which in turn allows the data to be stored in various disk file formats such as ``h5ad``.
+Since ``h5ad`` is restricted by the ``AnnData`` data model, we also allow directly storing ``daf`` data in an ``h5fs`` file in a more efficient way (that is, in ``h5df`` files).

-That said, we find the use of complex single-file formats such as ``h5ad`` to be sub-optimal.
+That said, we find the use of complex single-file formats such as ``h5fs`` to be sub-optimal in many cases.
 In effect they try to replicate a file system, but offer only some of its functionality.
-For example, you need special APIs to list the content of the file, or copy or delete just parts of it.
-It is impossible find out which parts have been changed when, and most implementations do not support memory-mapping the data, which causes a huge performance hit for large data sets.
+For example, you need special APIs to list the content of the file, copy or delete just parts of it, find out which parts have been changed when, and most implementations do not support memory-mapping the data, which causes a large performance hit for large data sets.

 Therefore, as an option, ``daf`` also supports a simple "files" storage format where every "annotation" is a separate file (in a trivial format) inside a single directory.
 This allows for efficient memory-mapping of files, using standard